rrangwan/7-42_minishell/README.md

 group project with Nousheen Ali,
-Program to repliace a basic version of bash shell
+Program to replicate a basic version of bash shell

+To run:
+$ ./minishell

+Performs like bash, to exit
+$ exit